Japan export slowdown raises concern on China's economy

 Japan's imports rose 11.8 percent in June from a year ago, less than the median estimate for a 13.6 percent annual increase.

-The trade balance came to a deficit of 180.8 billion yen, more than the median estimate for a 160.6 billion yen deficit.
+The trade balance came to a deficit of 180.8 billion yen ($1.81 billion), more than the median estimate for a 160.6 billion yen deficit.

 The yen has weakened around 20 percent versus the dollar since November due to expectations for aggressive monetary easing from the Bank of Japan.